r-spatial/r-spatial.org/_posts/2018-03-01-spatial-modeling-mlr.markdown

 distribution of 500 positive and 251 negative detections.

 Now that task has been created, we need to set up everything for the nested spatial cross-validation.
-We will use a 5-fold 100 times repeated cross-validation in the outer level (in which the performance is estimated) and again a five folds for partitioning in the inner level (where the hyperparameter tuning is conducted).
+We will repeat a 5-fold cross validation 100 times in the outer level (in which the performance is estimated) and again use a five fold cross validation for partitioning in the inner level (where the hyperparameter tuning is conducted).

 Specification of the learner